mmoran314/mmoran314/README.md

 Below you can find some of the projects I have worked on!

 **Senior Project Drink Creator Web Application** (_In Progress_)
-- Led group that used VueJS and ASP.NET to create a web application for users to create and share mixed drink recipes.
+- Collaborated with group that used VueJS and ASP.NET to create a web application for users to create and share mixed drink recipes.
 - Primary role: Backend Developer
     * Utilized Microsoft Azure to create and deploy SQL Databases, Azure Web Service, and static website.